 URL Encode / Decode

 URLs can only contain a limited set of characters.
 Spaces, accented characters, punctuation and many other symbols must be percent-encoded — replaced with a percent sign followed by their hexadecimal character code — before they can be used safely in a URL.
-This tool encodes strings for safe URL use or decodes percent-encoded strings back to readable text.
+This tool encodes strings for safe URL use, or decodes percent-encoded strings back to readable text, using the encodeURIComponent standard.

-Select Encode or Decode from the mode selector, paste your input in the text box and click Run.
-For encoding, enter a string with special characters and receive the URL-safe encoded version.
+Select Encode or Decode from the mode dropdown, paste your input in the text box and click Run.
+For encoding, enter a string with special characters and receive the URL-safe percent-encoded version.
 For decoding, paste a percent-encoded URL component and receive the original string.

 When to use this tool

-Use this when building URL query strings with special characters, when debugging malformed URLs in API requests, when working with UTM tracking parameters, or when you need to decode a percent-encoded URL component you have received.
+Use this when building URL query strings that contain spaces or special characters, when debugging malformed URLs in API requests or redirect chains, when encoding UTM tracking parameter values, when decoding a percent-encoded URL component received from an API or analytics platform, or when working with form data that needs to be URL-safe.

 Privacy

-URL encoding errors can cause broken links, failed API requests and search indexing problems.
-Getting the encoding right is important, especially when working with query strings, UTM parameters and user-generated content in URLs.
+URL encoding errors cause broken links, failed API requests, incorrect query strings and search indexing problems.
+Getting the encoding right matters, especially when working with user-generated content in URLs, UTM parameters and API query strings.
+All processing runs in your browser — nothing is uploaded.

 Frequently asked questions